gotwig/HeroesOfTheAncients/README.md

   - "Mount" ability for faster movement
   - "Teleport" ability to homebase across the map
   - Hide in high grass from your enemies to plan deadly attacks or heal yourself up
+  - Towers have ammo limitations
+  - Gates protect you from taking damage

 The goal of those ideas, is heavy team combat, with, in ideal case, no long routes to go, and a lot of action for the players.